Araipuli Kuzhambu - Brinjal and chickpea cooked in a simple spicy tamarind sauce. Serve it with rice and ghee.

 Then add the tamarind water and salt.
 Let it boil until the raw smell of the tamarind goes off and the brinjal gets cooked.

-- Mix half a tbsp of rice flour in half cup of water and pour it in the kuzhambu.
+- Mix half a tablespoon of rice flour in half cup of water and pour it in the kuzhambu.
 Allow it to boil for another couple of minutes and switch it off.

 - If the kuzhambu becomes very thick, add some more water.
 Serve it with hot rice.